iamyu/PoC-FlashGrid/IOStress.md

 - FlashGrid SkyCluster is able to support Oracle RAC on cloud with high IO throughput.
 - Push the Premium Data Disk IOPS to limitation does not impact Oracle OS Stability
 - Disk with READ-ONLY CACHE is helpful to improve the IO performance.
-- Without U-SSD in China, alterntive solution to use P-SSD with cache.
+- Without U-SSD in China, alterntive solution to use P-SSD with cache and Write Accelerate.
 - Precise calculate workload and data volume before select Disk/VM size.
 - Use disks under 4T can be a good option, especailly for RAC, if it can provide required capacity.